chochain/nanoFORTH/docs/n4_2_how.md

 > LD ⏎<br/>
 > 0 HRE DMP ⏎

 Alright!
 That has pretty much concluded our rounds of exercise.
 You probably have wondered that if the SAV/LD pair can provide the ability to withstand power failures, can it be rebooted in the field for our future apps on Nanos?
-Well, to do that, we have another word for you.
-SEX it is.
+Well, yes!
+To do that, we have another word for you - **SEX** - it is!
 Short for Save and Execute.
 It saves the dictionary into EEPROM and set the autorun flag.
-When your Arduino reboot, the flag in EEPROM is checked.
+When your Arduino reboots, the flag in EEPROM is checked.
 If it is indeed set, the last word saved will be executed.
 * here's one example
 > : **fun** ( - - ) 1000 DLY ."
 I'm alive! blink " 20 **xy** ; ⏎<br/>
 > SEX ⏎<br/>
 > BYE ⏎<br/>
 > ⇨ nanoFORTH v1.4 reset<br/>
 > ⇨ I'm alive! blink 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 ok<br/>
 >> \> When you entered BYE this time, nanoFORTH reboot and runs the last word you've saved.
-In our case, it is **fun**, our blinker.<br/>
+In our case, it is **fun**, the blinker.<br/>
 >> \> Note that the ( - - ) is a Forth-style comment that you can use.
 A \\ (back slash) can also be used to ignore comments to the end of your input line.<br/>
 >> \> if you missed how **xy** worked, you might need to revisit the previous page <a href="page1.html" target="_blank">HERE</a>